 If you request that your ex-spouse be removed from these above plans, he or she can continue coverage through COBRA for up to 36 months from the date of divorce.
 Once you notify the university of a change, your spouse and will receive information on COBRA from EBPA, the university’s COBRA administrator.

 If you or your eligible dependents were covered by your ex-spouse’s health plan and lost coverage due to your divorce, you may enroll in a Tufts University-sponsored health plan.
 You will need to submit a Qualified Status Change Form within 31 days of your divorce along with a copy of your divorce decree and any needed documentation as noted on the form.
 Your coverage will begin on the date you submit the Qualified Status Change Form and documentation or the date of the divorce, whichever is later.

 Payroll contributions for ex-spouse coverage in the health, dental or vision plans will be on an after-tax basis in accordance with the Internal Revenue Service regulations.
 Since ex-spouses do not qualify as federal tax dependents, the employee cost for covering an ex-spouse will be withheld as an after-tax payroll deduction and the employer-shared cost will be treated as income to the employee.

 Supplemental Life Insurance

 You may increase your current supplemental life insurance or enroll in this benefit.
-To request new or additional coverage, complete the Short Form Health Statement and submit it directly to Prudential.
+To request new or additional coverage, complete the Evidence of Insurability Form and submit it directly to Prudential following the instructions on the form.
 You can also waive or decrease your coverage by making a change on your Qualified Status Change Form.